kudulab/docker-python-gdojo/README.md

 # docker-python2-gide

-An IDE docker image with Python 2.7 CLI and graphical tools.
+An IDE docker image with Python runtime, CLI and graphical tools.
 Based on [python2-ide](http://gitlab.ai-traders.com/stcdev/docker-python2-ide).
+There is a **GIDE for each python version supported in python2-ide**.

 ## Specification
 All what's in [python2-ide](http://gitlab.ai-traders.com/stcdev/docker-python2-ide) and: